-The proposal is to establish a Monopole Telecommunications Facility in the downtown area by attaching it to an existing City light pole.
+The proposal is to establish a Monopole Telecommunications Facility by attaching it to an existing City light pole.
 Attachment to an existing structure with smallest possible components painted and texturized to match the pole will be the least intrusive design.
-The project will enhance existing service for merchants, shoppers, residents, and visitors in the area.
+The project will enhance existing service for residents, schools, and community services in the area.